ChristopherTroyer/Portfolio/README.md

   Has input files and expected output files in their own directories.

-## E-commerse web store:
+## E-commerce web store:
   ### Responsibilities: HTML for pages, majority of CSS styling and formatting.
 SQL debugging.
   #### Languages: PHP, CSS, SQL

-  Simulation of an E-commerse website.
+  Simulation of an E-commerce website.

   Database designed using a Entity-Relationship model.